Table of Contents

 Key Takeaways

-Having a document correctly witnessed is important, both to yourself and the witness.
-If a witness fails to comply with their obligations, they may be subject to a fine.
+Having a document correctly witnessed is important to yourself and the witness.
+Witnesses may be subject to a fine if they fail to comply with their obligations.
 Additionally, you need to have a capable witness.
-This can help prevent situations and disputes in your contract, because a third party can verify the document and affirm that all relevant parties have signed it.
-Therefore, it is in your best interest to comply with these obligations regardless.
+This can help prevent situations and disputes in your contract because a third party can verify the document and affirm that all relevant parties have signed it.
+Therefore, it is in your best interest to comply with these obligations.

 If you need help with witnessing requirements for your contracts, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.